Illustration by Emily Blevins

 Like many folding chairs, the Snow Peak Take! ($160) collapses into a tidy cylinder that takes up precious little space in your trunk or truck bed.
 But unlike the rest, this chair’s laminated bamboo legs, aluminum supports, and comfortable cotton canvas seat are as aesthetically pleasing as they are functional.
 For an extra plush experience, the packable Snow Peak Campfield Futon ($750) lets couples and families cuddle and can also morph into two cushioned chairs and bamboo-topped side table, or three stacking shelves for organizing cooking gear.

-The Snow Peak Single Action Low Table ($300) features graceful aluminum legs that support a gleaming bamboo surface perfect for cocktails or dinner prep; it also instantly folds away into a thin (two inches) package for stowage.
+The Snow Peak Single Action Long Table ($400) features graceful aluminum legs that support a gleaming bamboo surface perfect for dining with a group; it also instantly folds away into a thin (two inches) package for stowage.

 Some camp stoves put out a puny flame that frustrates skilled cooks, but the Primus Tupike ($250) is powerful enough for real chefs, with no fancy fuel required (it runs on widely available propane canisters).
 Oak panels and brass trims make it spiffier than most portable stoves, and it packs away into a super-slim parcel.

 The BioLite CampStove 2 Bundle ($230) is an excellent option for those low on space.
 This ingenious stove captures a wood fire’s exhaust and converts it into electricity that grills burgers, boils water, and even recharges your phone via USB.

 And don’t forget matches!
 The UCO Sweetfire ($6) is strikable like a match but plump with flammable vegetable wax and bagasse (a sugarcane by-product), which makes these fire-starters burn for seven minutes.